 Suspended students are ineligible to receive financial aid from OKWU.
 Eligibility may be restored by attempting and earning credits to meet the minimum SAP standards or by having an appeal granted.

-A student will be placed on Financial Aid Suspension for the following reasons:
+A student will be placed on Financial Aid Suspension if either of the following occurs: